 Treat kids to a comical look at Duck's campaign to be elected farmer, then governor, and finally president!
 You'll be chuckling right along as Duck visits diners, marches in parades, attends town meetings, and plays the saxophone on late-night TV.
 And just like the real world, opponents demand recounts.
 Duck wins every time, but quickly learns that holding office is "hard work" and "no fun."
 He hands over his presidential duties to the VP and heads back to the farm to write his memoirs.
-Check out the bio on Doreen Cronin, who also authored Click, Clack Moo: Cows That Type.
+Use the Discussion Guide in your classroom or check out the bio on Doreen Cronin, who also authored Click, Clack Moo: Cows That Type.

 I Know an Old Lady Who Swallowed a Pie by Alison Jackson

 This Thanksgiving Day twist on the familiar rhyming song "I Know an Old Lady Who Swallowed a Fly" is preposterous, but that's what makes it so much fun to read aloud.
 The repetition and wordplay invite students to join right in with the storytelling.
 Whimsical illustrations depict the old lady feasting on a long list of favorite holiday foods and growing progressively bigger until she becomes a billowy balloon in a Thanksgiving Day parade.